hwetsman/Addiction_Diagnosis_Andtreatment_Manual/Part_Two_Biology_Basics.md

 the VTA and the NA. *To avoid reinstatement from this cause, you must avoid the crash.
 To avoid the crash, you must avoid or mute the high.*

 The second thing is stress, but not big painful stress like a painful shock.
 If something like a painful shock happens the animal just jumps and goes back to eating rat chow.
 However, if the shocks are just annoying and random, they cause the animal stress.
 Under such stress the animal runs back to the lever.
-Further studies have shown that chronic stress flips the switch that causes Corticotropin-releasing Factor (CRF) to go from causing an increase in dopamine release to a decrease in dopamine release   .
+Further studies have shown that chronic stress flips the switch that causes Corticotropin-releasing Factor (CRF) to go from causing an increase in dopamine release to a decrease in dopamine release[^20][^21].
 So, this “relapse” is because of a decrease in dopamine tone secondary to a lowering of dopamine release.
 To avoid reinstatement from this cause, you must avoid a decrease in dopamine release or other cause of lowered dopamine tone caused by chronic stress.

 Finally, the third thing is the resumption of the cue .
 Play the tone or turn on the light and the animal runs back to the lever.
 This cannot be explained by the two factors we’ve already discussed, at least not directly.
 It turns out that cue induced craving is caused by a glutamate  signal from the Amygdala to the VTA that causes the release of dopamine.
 Commonly patients refer to this a euphoric recall, but that doesn’t tell the whole story.
 We aren’t just recalling the euphoria of the dopamine spike; we actually feel it because of this glutamate signal.